How to Keep an Eye on Cashflow in Your SaaS

 Minimizing Churn

 High churn rates can disrupt cash flow by reducing the amount of recurring revenue.
-Focus on customer retention by improving product offerings, customer service, and engagement strategies to maintain a steady revenue stream.
+Focus on your customer relationship management strategy (CRM strategy) and retention by improving product offerings, customer service, and engagement strategies to maintain a steady revenue stream.

 Controlling Expense